cruncher/sparky/README.md

 The <code>data-ctrl</code> attribute defines which controller(s) to run when sparky binds this element.
-Controllers are simply functions that are passed the node and a model.
+Controllers are simply functions that are passed the node and a model object.

     <div data-ctrl="my-ctrl"></div>

 Where multiple controllers are defined, they are run in the given order.
-The return value of the first controller is used as scope for the node to bind to.

     <div data-ctrl="my-ctrl-1 my-ctrl-2">
         Today is {{day}}.
     </div>

-Unless the controller function returns <code>undefined</code>, in which case a model is used as the scope.
+If the first controller returns an object, it is used as scope to keep Sparky's template tags up-to-date.

 <a href="#define-a-controller-function">Define a controller function</a>.